Focused on our employees

 No candidate with a disability is excluded unless it is clear that the candidate is unable to perform a duty that is intrinsic to the role, having taken into account reasonable adjustments.
 Reasonable adjustments to the recruitment process are made to ensure that no applicant is disadvantaged because of their disability and questions asked during the process are not discriminatory or unnecessarily intrusive.

 In 2019, OSB welcomed 156 new UK employees with a further 142 joining OSBIndia.
 CCFS saw 128 new employees, which at the end of the year resulted in our Group-wide employee base expanding to a total of 1,834.

-Both CCFS and OSB operate successful referral schemes with CCFS’ Recommend a Friend Scheme resulting in the recruitment of 12 new employees in 2019.
+Both OneSavings Bank and CCFS operate successful referral schemes with CCFS’ Recommend a Friend Scheme resulting in the recruitment of 12 new employees in 2019.
 Within OSB, 22 vacant UK positions were filled during the year as a result of the Employee Referral Scheme, with a further 32 vacancies filled as a result of the Employee Referral Scheme in OSBI.

 Training and development

 The OSB People Development Team, based in both the UK and India, concentrates on providing learning and development opportunities for all employees, using a mix of internal and externally-sourced content, which are delivered through a range of media, including workshop and digital formats.